 Recent Developments in Northern England

 However, there remain many areas where child and adolescent psychotherapy is not provided or only a very limited service is available.
-NSCAP has surveyed the 158 parliamentary constituencies in the north of England and found that 98 of these do not have any child and adolescent psychotherapy services.
-Of the remaining areas some have only very limited provision.
-There are therefore local variations and inequity in the availability of specialist interventions for vulnerable children, young people and families whose needs may be complex, severe or enduring.
+There are local variations and inequity in the availability of specialist interventions for vulnerable children, young people and families whose needs may be complex, severe or enduring.

 Children and adolescents with severe emotional and behavioural disturbances require a coherent, skilled, timely, appropriate and effective response to their own personal difficulties and to the circumstances in which their problems are manifested.
 They are also most at risk of their problems escalating if effective treatment is not provided soon enough and will enter a destructive cycle of further deprivation, developmental breakdown and use of increasingly expensive interventions.

 It is therefore essential that NSCAP continues to train and develop the child and adolescent psychotherapy workforce and to work with services across the region to implement specialist interventions for children, their families and the network of services in contact with them.
 We would be pleased to visit any service in the north of England that would like to find out more about the role that child and adolescent psychotherapy can play within effective multi-disciplinary teams.
-To arrange a meeting please contact Nick Waggett on 0113 3058750.
+To arrange a meeting please contact Carolyn Wellings on 0113 8558750.